Deep Sky Observations with Atik Infinity End of 2017 - 2018

 Archive

 Between the end of November 2017 and the beginning of January 2023, I owned an Atik Infinity camera for taking photos of deep sky objects.
-On this page, I collect information about my observations, which might be of interest to other beginners.
+On this page, I collect information about my first observations, which might be of interest to other beginners.
 The photos that were taken during the observations are shown elsewhere on this site, for example on page Atik Infinity Colour Camera - Gallery.

 Note: I sold my Atik Infinity at the beginning of January 2023.